pcmarks/ddd_elixir_demo_stage1/README.md

 # An Elixir/Phoenix/Elm Implementation of the DDD Shipping Example (Work In Progress)
 This project is an [Elixir](https://elixir-lang.org/) and  [Phoenix web framework](http://phoenixframework.org/) implementation and an alternative [Elm language](http://elm-lang.org/) UI of the Domain Driven Design shipping example.
 This example is featured in Eric Evans' book: ["Domain-Driven Design"](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/ref=sr_1_1?s=books&ie=UTF8&qid=1496944932&sr=1-1&keywords=domain-driven+design+tackling+complexity+in+the+heart+of+software).

-The demo was first written in Java; a description of that effort can be found [here](http://dddsample.sourceforge.net/) (Source Forge - has documentation) and [here](https://github.com/citerus/dddsample-core) (GitHub).
+A demonstration of this example was first written in Java; a description of that effort can be found [here](http://dddsample.sourceforge.net/) (Source Forge - has documentation) and [here](https://github.com/citerus/dddsample-core) (GitHub).

 ## Contributors
 Peter C. Marks, Eric Evans, and John Kasiewicz